 ✔ If your injuries are severe and you expect a lawsuit, an attorney can help coordinate medical care and payment options.

 📌 Pro Tip: Ask your accident doctor for attorney recommendations if you need legal assistance.
-Doctors and attorneys often work together in injury cases.
+Doctors and attorneys work together in injury cases.

 Should I Get Checked Even If I Don’t Feel Pain?